aziascreations/CircuitPython---AI-Thinker-NODEMCU-32-S2-ESP-12K-08-Target/readme.md

 git clone x boards/aithinker-nodemcu-32-s2-esp12k-08
 ```

-### Building
+## Building
 ```bash
 make BOARD=aithinker-nodemcu-32-s2-esp12k-08
 ```

+## Flashing
+Use the standard procedure with `0x0000` as the offset for `firmware.bin`.

-### Connecting to the USB OTG port
+## Connecting to the USB OTG port

-Use the 5V, GND pins near the onboard connector and the 2 pins above the GND pin for the D+ and D- wires.
+Use the 5V, GND pins near the onboard USB connector and the 2 pins above the GND pin for the D+ and D- wires.

 ## Known Issues
 * The neopixel module and LED references still exist (I don't know how to safely get rid of them)
 * The USB PID may cause problems, I don't know how Adafruit and the CircuitPython community chooses them.